inflearn logo

 JDBC Batch Processing and Statement Caching

-If you repeatedly call save() inside a for loop, you will face terrible performance degradation even with just over 10,000 records.
-We will go beyond the limitations that cannot be solved by JPA's default behavior alone and apply JDBC batch processing and statement caching in practice.
+Repeatedly calling save() inside a for loop leads to terrible performance degradation once you exceed even 10,000 records.
+We will go beyond the limitations that cannot be solved with JPA's default behavior alone and apply JDBC batch processing and statement caching to real-world scenarios.

 Before